316th Expeditionary Sustainment Command: Structure

-Shoulder Sleeve Insignia (SSI)
+Shoulder Sleeve Insignia

 The 316th's unit patch is a white disc within a 1/8-inch red border, 2 inches in diameter.
 The colors red, white and blue represent the support rendered by the command of combat service support organizations.
 The blue compass represents the four cardinal points and red represents the secondary points of the compass indicating worldwide deployability and readiness of the 316th ESC.
 The center of the patch bears a white fleur-de lis, representing the lily, the state flower of Tennessee, and the City of Knoxville, the original home of the 316th Logistical Command.